Consensys/doc.ethsigner/docs/Tutorials/Multifile.md

     ```
 ## Create Password and Key Files

+You can create one or more password and V3 Keystore key files.
 Create a text file containing the password for the V3 Keystore key file to be created (for example, `passwordFile`).

 !!! attention "Password text file must not contain characters other than those used in your password"
     EthSigner reads the password file as binary and any character in the file is considered part